innovationinsoftware/ase-bootcamp/CourseFiles/Week7/Independent-lab/lab/independent-lab-solution.md

 ### Step 15: Set up frontend routing

-Set anything 'localhost:3000' to the public IP and port of your express-server service

-Set anything 'localhost:5000' to the public IP and port of your flask-api service
+On line 9 and 10 of angular-app/src/app/api.service.ts, change 'localhost' to the IPs of your load balancer services.
+This allows the frontend to talk to the backends.

 ### Step 16: Redeploy your services